Skip to main content

 3. Click in the search bar to begin building your query.

-4. As you enter a field name in the search bar, a suggested fields list is populated and you can opt to select a field from the list.
+4. As you enter a field name in the search bar, a list of suggested fields is populated and you can opt to select a field from the list.
 Then populate a search value for the field using the appropriate syntax.

 SearchAutoCompleteSuggestion.png